Skip to content

 We are starting this section as a running blog to educate you about key and simple things one can do now to become financially stable, and over time become a millionaire!

-These are easy things to learn, such as, managing your costs, saving money, long term investment with power of compounding, and many more topics.
-Idea is that by educating yourself about these topics can give you a head start to shape your future – our motto – Today Shapes Tomorrow!
+These are easy things to learn, such as, managing your costs, saving money, long-term investment with the power of compounding, and many more topics.
+The idea is that educating yourself about these topics can give you a head start to shape your future – our motto – Today Shapes Tomorrow!

 Some Key Facts To Consider-

-• Top1% of the US population holds 70% of the US net worth.
-Net wroth is all assets a person holds minus all of their liabilities.
+• The top 1% of the US population holds 70% of the US net worth.
+Net worth is all assets a person holds minus all of their liabilities.

 • About 150 million Americans own stocks.
-This could be via their 401K, IRA, and or direct company stocks in a brokerage accounts.
+This could be via their 401K, IRA, and or direct company stocks in a brokerage account.

-• Wealthiest 1% of Americans own about 53%, worth $17 trillion of stocks
+• The wealthiest 1% of Americans own about 53%, worth $17 trillion of stocks

 • The bottom 50% of American adults hold only 0.6% of stocks, worth $19 billion